 Although SHPO agreed with TVA's 2013 determination that PAF is ineligible for inclusion in the NRHP, SHPO recommended that TVA re-evaluate this facility in 2020.
 The purpose of this evaluation would be to identify any facilities part of PAF constructed between the plant's initial construction and 1970 that could potentially have gained their own historic significance with the passing of 50 years.
 TVA agreed with this recommendation, and in September 2020 conducted a re-assessment of the potential NRHP eligibility of PAF.
 The assessment included additional background research and a visit to the site by an architectural historian.
 This investigation documented a modest number of modifications that TVA has made to PAF since 2013.
 These include, for example, demolition of a 2.35mile elevated ash disposal conveyor belt system that TVA constructed in connection with Unit 3.
 Based on the architectural assessment, TVA has re-evaluated the potential NRHP eligibility of PAF.
 None of the facilities constructed between the plant's initial construction and 1970 have historic significance; and the additional modifications made to PAF since 2013 have served to further reduce any historic integrity that remained.
 Thus, TVA has determined that PAF remains ineligible for inclusion in the NRHP.
 TVA also finds that the APE contains no historic architectural properties that are listed in, or eligible for listing in, the NRHP.
-TVA is consulting with the Kentucky SHPO regarding this determination and TVA's finding that no historic properties are located within the APE of the demolition and deconstruction project.
+The Kentucky SHPO concurred with TVA's finding that no historic properties are located within the APE of the demolition and deconstruction project.
+The SHPO's concurrence with this finding is documented in their letter dated to TVA on December 18, 2020 (Appendix C).

 Under Alternative A, all buildings and structures within the proposed demolition boundary would be decontaminated and demolished to three feet below grade.
-As TVA has found there are no archaeological sites or NRHP-listed or -eligible architectural properties in the APE, Alternative A would not result in any impacts to historic properties.
+As TVA has found, in consultation with SHPO, there are no archaeological sites or NRHP-listed or -eligible architectural properties in the APE, Alternative A would not result in any impacts to historic properties.